S2-group/haddock-tactics-rep-pkg/README.md

-### How does Parallelism impact the Energy Efficiency and Performance of High-Performance Scientific Software?
-The Case of Haddock
+### Mixed-Method Research in Action: A Researchers Experience in Scientific Software Performance and Energy Efficiency
 Replication Package of the study:

 **Title:** "Mixed-Method Research in Action: A Researchers Experience in Scientific Software Performance and Energy Efficiency"